Tuesday – Best Night of the Week!

 Class assignment.
 During registration, you tell us whether you will sail with or without a spinnaker.
 We then assign you to a class based on that election and your boat’s rating.
 Your classification will appear on the posted Scratch Sheet.
 When you race, you must fly the numeral pennant of your class from your backstay.

 Yachtscoring.com.
-It’s where we register, but it’s also where you will find race results, Sailing Instructions, Notice of Race, and other important information.
+It’s where we register, and it’s also where you will find race results, Sailing Instructions, Notice of Race, and other important information.
 Keep a link on your computer and your smartphone.
 (A mobile version of the site is available.)
 Each series has its own Yachtscoring address, so be sure to update your link after the Spring Series.

 Winning.
 Some of us never come in first, but we can all be winners in one way or another.
 Did your crew make less mistakes than usual?
 Recover quickly from any mistakes?
 Those are BIG wins.
 Were you closer to the boat that beat you by a wide margin last week?
 That’s a win.
 Did you spend a Tuesday evening on Long Island Sound with a bunch of friends, while becoming a faster and safer sailor?
 Congratulations – you’re a winner!